-Nonoperating revenues and expenses consist primarily of noncapital grants and contributions to the Medical Center, investment income, interest expense, private Upper Payment Limit (UPL) expense and on-behalf of payments.
+Nonoperating revenues and expenses consist primarily of investment income, interest expense and, prior to 2018, private Upper Payment Limit (UPL) expense and on-behalf of payments.
 The Medical Center recognized private UPL expense of \$0 and on-behalf of payments of \$456,000 during 2017.
-The Medical Center recognized private UPL expense of \$2,586,000 and on-behalf of payments of \$4,661,000 during 2016.
 During 2017, the private UPL program was terminated resulting in a private UPL expense decrease of \$2,586,000 and an on-behalf of payments decrease of \$4,205,000.